New York Statewide Policy Priorities

 • The FFMP allows for release from New York City reservoirs to account for water needs in the city and to ensure quality habitat and recreation downstream.

 The Coalition and its partners will work to ensure that the implementation of the 2017 FFMP provides maximum protections for the Upper Delaware River watershed.
 CDRW will support the implementation of the FFMP by emphasizing the positive impact that the 2017 FFMP has on downstream communities in the Upper Delaware region when adhered to, and by monitoring and highlighting research regarding how the reservoir release is impacting stream quality.
+Work is currently underway to develop the framework for the five-year renewal of the FFMP.

 • The history of land acquisition by the federal government in the Upper Delaware region and across the country depicts an unjust means to preserve land.